pypa/pip/docs/html/ux-research-design/2020-research-outputs/about-our-users.md

 Approx. 60% did not identify as members of an underrepresented group.
 The majority of participants who did identify as underrepresented did so for gender reasons.

 The majority of participants (94%) responded that they did not have a disability.
-Of those that did have a disability, the majority were cognitive disabilities (Attention Deficit Hyperactivity Disorder (ADHD), Autism, Aspergers, Dyslexia) or a hearing disability.
+Of those that did have a disability, the majority were cognitive disabilities (Attention Deficit Hyperactivity Disorder aka ADHD, Autism, Aspergers, Dyslexia) or a hearing disability.

 ### Participant Demographics